rachelngordon/rachelngordon.github.io/_pages/1_about.md

 {% include image.html url="/assets/img/graduation.jpg" description="Stephen and I celebrating our graduation in 2022" %}

-**I started my Master's program in 2022** and started work on my thesis.
+**I started my Master's program in 2022** and started working on my thesis.

 This project furthered my love for data science by allowing me to learn about fields outside my own and by showing me the impact this work can have on healthcare as a whole.